koknat/dif/README.md

     Default compare tool:
-        The default compare tool (difftool) is gvimdiff To change this, create the file ~/.dif.options using this example:
+        The default compare tool (difftool) is gvimdiff To change this, create the text file ~/.dif.options with one of these content lines:
+            difftool: gvimdiff
             difftool: kompare
-            #difftool: meld
+            difftool: meld
-            #difftool: tkdiff
+            difftool: tkdiff

 # Installation instructions

 To install dif and run tests: